prakhar728/SageNet/Readme.md

 ### Problems Faced by Others

 1. **Lack of Proof of Authorship:** Difficulty establishing ownership, leading to plagiarism risks.
 2. **Opaque Submission Process:** Traditional journal pipelines are time-consuming and frustrating.
 3. **Difficulty Finding Related Research:** Researchers struggle to avoid redundancy.
 4. **Predatory Publishing:** Some journals exploit researchers without offering real value.

+### 🔎 Issues in the Peer Review System

+#### 1. Lack of Compensation and Recognition for Peer Reviewers

+The article **["Who Pays the Price for Peer Review?"](https://www.nature.com/articles/d41586-023-00118-y)** highlights a growing concern in academia: peer reviewers are rarely compensated or formally recognized for their contributions.

+- This lack of incentive leads to difficulty in sourcing willing reviewers.
+- It causes **delays** and compromises the **quality** of feedback.
+- The system currently relies on **academic goodwill**, which is increasingly unsustainable given the growing volume of research.

+#### 2. Ethical Concerns in Peer Review Practices

+In the article **["Peer Review Ghost-Writing, or Do Professors Understand Plagiarism?"](https://forbetterscience.com/2017/07/05/peer-review-ghost-writing-or-do-professors-understand-plagiarism/)**, the author explores unethical practices in the peer review process:

+- Senior academics sometimes **delegate** peer review responsibilities to junior staff or students.
+- These contributions are often **unacknowledged**, raising serious concerns around **plagiarism**.
+- This practice undermines the **transparency and integrity** of peer review in academic publishing.

 ---

 ## 🔍 Features

 1. **Authorship Tracking with SBTs (ERC721 Tokens)**

    - Receive a Soulbound Token (SBT) on first draft upload.
    - Verifies authorship and combats plagiarism.

 2. **Bounty System for Peer Reviews**

    - Offer crypto bounties for quality peer reviews.
    - Smart contracts automate verified review payments.

 3. **AI-Powered Research Comparison**

    - Detects plagiarism and finds similar research.
    - Enables better collaboration and prevents duplication.

 4. **Decentralized Research Search Engine**

    - Web3-powered, DAO-governed research discovery.
    - Ranks papers fairly — not by SEO or paywalls.